Getting started with Alerts

 The system sends alerts as emails or webhook notifications to inform your IT teams about issues within your organization.
 Triggered alerts are visualized in the timeline on the Alerts overview page.

-A monitor is a component of the Alerts and Diagnostics module that you configure to evaluate metrics against defined conditions, and trigger alerts to identify specific issues.
+A monitor is a component of the Alerts and Diagnostics module that you configure to evaluate metrics against defined conditions and trigger alerts to identify specific issues.
+Monitors can be custom-created or built-in (system monitors or installed from Nexthink Library).

 With monitors, the Nexthink platform offers anomaly detection capabilities for IT environments and allows you to notify users accordingly.

-Use data exporters to report on a large number of objects that meet specific condition criteria expressed with an NQL query, or if you expect that the system might trigger more than 500 alerts at the same time.
+Use data exporters to report on a large number of objects that meet specific condition criteria expressed with an NQL query or if you expect a single monitor to trigger more than 500 alerts at the same time.

 Use alerts to detect issues requiring immediate assistance or action.
 For other reports or events that do not need swift action, such as Report all devices with low disk space, use a Data Exporter.